How to increase humidity in a Grow Tent?

 Some plants and some grow periods require very high humidity levels, such as during the seedling or cutting periods.
 When you move to these stages, be sure to raise the humidity in a grow tent.
 The difficulty is that humidity is not easy to control, so we came up with a couple of ideas for how you can increase the humidity in the grow tent.

-increase humidity in a grow tent
+best ways to increase humidity in a grow tent

 What is Relative Humidity?